jfcherng-sublime/ST-AutoSetIndentation/README.md

 ## Important Notice

+As of Sublime Text 4, the dev team has been use test cases from this plugin to improve the built-in indentation detection and it works quite well.
-Since ST 4050, the `detect_indentation` command has done quite a great job so you probably no longer needs this plugin.
+So, you probably no longer needs this plugin in Sublime Text 4.

 ## Why Do I Make This